Dendrobyte/neovim-config/README.md

 ```
 alias nvim_update_plugins="nvim --headless \"+Lazy! sync\" +qa
 ```

+Also- and mostly as a note to self- I have my key repeat settings set to the shortest/quickest possible.

 ## Tech Stack

 I kind of have a personal tech stack (that I'll need to eventually put on my portfolio site as level of skill).